-- avoidance) and restoration (emission reduction) are among the most cost-effective measures for long-term climate change mitigation; - 6.
-RECALLING that the Convention has developed criteria for designation of Ramsar Sites and that these criteria are elaborated in Annex 2 to Resolution XI.8 "Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) 2012 revision"; - 7.
-AWARE that designation of a peatland contributes to a global goal of climate mitigation and that the larger the peatland, the sequestration capacity and the carbon stock, the more the peatland contributes, and FURTHER AWARE that the conservation and restoration of peatlands contributes to climate change mitigation, whereas the drainage of peatlands constitutes additional burdens by net emissions of greenhouse gases (GHGs); - 8.
-FURTHER RECALLING that GHG emissions from degraded peatlands relate to the depth and extent of drainage and the type of land use; - NOTING that designation of even small peatlands as Ramsar Sites can be valuable for education and raising public awareness of the nature of peatlands and their role in providing ecosystem services including in climate change processes; - 10.
-NOTING the Ramsar Briefing Note on [best practice guidelines for tropical peatland inventories for their designation as Wetlands of International Importance]; and - 11.
-REAFFIRMING that the identification of potential peatland Ramsar Sites should be an essential element of national wetland inventories and national greenhouse gas emission assessments with due attention being paid to different types of peatlands and their condition.
+- 6. RECALLING that the United Nations Framework Convention on Climate Change is the primary multilateral forum for addressing climate change issues and that the Intergovernmental Panel on Climate Change (IPCC) is the leading international body for assessing the science related to climate change, providing policymakers with regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation; and NOTING that some countries are currently testing the methodology in the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands; - 7.
+RECALLING that the Convention has developed criteria for designation of Ramsar Sites and that these criteria are elaborated in Annex 2 to Resolution XI.8 on Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) 2012 revision; - 8.
+AWARE that designation of a peatland contributes to a global goal of climate change avoidance and that the larger and thicker the peatland, the greater the sequestration capacity and the carbon stock, and the more the peatland contributes; and FURTHER AWARE that the conservation and restoration of peatlands contributes to climate change avoidance and mitigation, as well as to adaptation, whereas the drainage of peatlands creates additional burdens by causing net emissions of greenhouse gases (GHGs); - 9.
+FURTHER RECALLING that GHG emissions from degraded peatlands relate to the depth and extent of drainage and the type of land use; - 10.
+ALSO RECOGNIZING that permafrost loss and overgrazing may act as significant factors of peatland degradation; - 11.
+NOTING that designation of even small peatlands as Ramsar Sites can be valuable for education and for raising public awareness of the nature of peatlands and their role in providing ecosystem services, including climate change avoidance; - 12.
+NOTING the Ramsar Briefing Note on Best practice guidelines for conducting tropical peatland inventories to facilitate their designation as Ramsar Sites; and - 13.
+RECOMMENDING that the identification of potential peatland Ramsar Sites should be an essential element of national wetland inventories and national greenhouse gas emission assessments, with due attention being paid to different types of peatlands and their condition;